 Oil Giant BP to Give $500 Million to UC Berkeley for Biofuels Research

 " There is a controversy raging at the University of California, Berkeley, where British Petroleum, where BP — they’ve called themselves now Beyond Petroleum — has promised to give $500 million to the university over the next 10 years.
 The deal would fund the development of “sustainable, commercially viable, and environmentally friendly” sources of energy.
 The newly created Energy Biosciences Institute, or EBI, claims to promote research into biofuels, as well as bacteria that would increase energy production from oil and coal.
 Critics at UC Berkeley point to the corporatization of academic research, the ecological dangers of biofuels, and BP’s long history of environmental irresponsibility, they say.
 They call this an act of greenwashing by BP and have been protesting the deal since it was announced in February of this year.
 But supporters claim that the corporate-academic partnership allows the university to realize its renewable energy research agenda and provides the most effective and economical means of addressing the looming environmental crisis."

-As transcribed from the video, “British Petroleum In Berkeley, Helios Project” ( Berkeley Citizen Copyright 2007)
+As transcribed from the video, “British Petroleum In Berkely, Helios Project” (Below) Berkeley Citizen Copyright 2007

 2.)
 Sylvia McLaughlin: Good evening, I want to thank you for extending the written comment period to February 1st.
 This should give those interested time to review the draft EIR and provide written comments.
 Since I have not heretofore had time to read the Helios Project Building EIR, my remarks will be general and as with the CRT Facility, be mainly concerned with the proposed location.
 As with the CRT building, I believe that with construction of the eight-story Helios building in Strawberry Canyon is totally inappropriate for the following reasons: